ChristianHohlfeld/hrm_flashrenderer/README.md

 **Applied to xAI - Member of Technical Staff Inference**
 *February 24, 2026*

 This repository showcases my **original invention: the HRM (Hash Retrieval Model)**.
-It demonstrates my capacity for **deep technical innovation**—from the underlying architecture to custom CUDA kernels—implemented through a high-leverage **AI-augmented engineering workflow** for extreme execution speed.
+It demonstrates the underlying architecture and a custom CUDA kernel implemented using Agentic Coding.

 ## Why HRM-Flash?